Sundram79/CounterApp_Projects/README.md

 # Mern_Projects

-This is Counter app based on Html,CSS and JavaScript.
+This is Counter app using Html,tailwind CSS and JavaScript.